AbiramiAyyasamy/Powershell/package.md

 - Search for PowerShell, right-click the top result, and select the Run as administrator option.

-- Type the following command to download and install all the available updates and reboot the system, and press Enter: Get-WindowsUpdate -AcceptAll -Install -AutoReboot.
+- Type the following command to download and install all the available updates and reboot the system, and press Enter:

+`Get-WindowsUpdate -AcceptAll -Install -AutoReboot`

 `Get-Package -Name PSWindowsUpdate`